Gothic rock: 1950s–1970s: Forerunners

 In the late 1970s, the word "gothic" was used to describe the atmosphere of post-punk bands like Siouxsie and the Banshees, Magazine and Joy Division.
-In a live review about a Siouxsie and the Banshees' concert in July 1978, critic Nick Kent wrote that concerning their performance, "parallels and comparisons can now be drawn with gothic rock architects like the Doors and, certainly, early Velvet Underground".
 In March 1979, Kent used the gothic adjective in his review of Magazine's second album, Secondhand Daylight.
 Kent noted that there was "a new austere sense of authority" to their music, with a "dank neo-Gothic sound".
 The second Siouxsie and the Banshees album, also released in 1979, was a precursor in several aspects.
-For journalist Alexis Petridis of The Guardian, "A lot of musical signifiers [...] – scything, effects-laden guitar, pounding tribal drums – are audible, on [...]
+The Guardian's Alexis Petridis retrospectively stated, "A lot of musical signifiers of classic gothic rock - scything, effects-laden guitar, pounding tribal drums – are audible, on [...]
 Join Hands".
 In September, Joy Division's manager Tony Wilson described their music as "gothic" on the television show Something Else, and their producer Martin Hannett described their style as "dancing music with gothic overtones".

 In 1980, Melody Maker wrote that "Joy Division are masters of this gothic gloom".
-When their final album Closer came out a couple of months after the suicide of their singer Ian Curtis, Sounds noted in its review that there were "dark strokes of gothic rock".
+In 1983, The Face's Paul Rambali recalled that there were "several strong Gothic characteristics" in the music of Joy Division.
+In 1984, Joy Division's bassist Peter Hook named Play Dead as one of their heirs: "If you listen to a band like Play Dead, who I really like, Joy Division played the same stuff that Play Dead are playing.
+They're similar."

+English punk rock band the Damned have been cited as an influence on and forerunner to gothic rock, in both music and aesthetics; their later musical style began shifting to goth, particularly on their 1985 album Phantasmagoria.

+Retrospectively, Pitchfork described glam rock as having a pivotal influence of the development of the gothic rock genre, stating, "Although it abandoned the psychedelic color palette and exchanged alien worship for a vampire cult, goth kept glam's theatricality intact, as well as its openness to experimentation", adding that early glam and art rock musician Brian Eno "may have contributed more to goth’s sonic DNA" than David Bowie, regarding the 1974 track "Third Uncle" as a "proto-goth" song.